 The Foundation serves communities traditionally excluded from positions of power and access to resources.
 We invest in the region’s anchor organizations as well as supporting and building on innovative new efforts.

 The San Francisco Foundation has a variety of special projects, mini-grant programs, and initiatives that may issue Requests for Proposals (RFPs) or invite proposals at different times of the year.
 These grantmaking efforts are narrowly tailored to promote change around a particular issue or geographic area.
 RFPs are released and publicized periodically through our website and through targeted communications.
 We encourage all interested organizations to visit our Program Area pages periodically for RFP notices, and to learn more about applying for a grant from The San Francisco Foundation.

 The San Francisco Foundation welcomes unsolicited applications in five program areas once a year.
+In 2013-2014, we are dedicating Open Application funding to grantees who were awarded grants in last year’s 2012-2013 Open Application Grant Cycle.
+Only 2012-2013 Open Application grantees are eligible to apply for a renewal grant.
 Applications are evaluated for alignment with the Foundation’s strategic goals and objectives listed below:

 - Arts and Culture Program

 - Community Health Program